 Curre ent name Environment Old name

 Terschellingerbank Mb Marine (exposed at seabed) Nieuw Zeeland

 Part of Southern Bight Fm Gronden Fm

 ene Wormer Mb (base) Tidal clay and fine sand Elbow Fm

 Holocene part of Naaldwijk Fm Velsen Bed Coastal clay

-н Basal Peat Bed Coastal peat
+Ĕ Basal Peat Bed Coastal peat

 Boxtel Fm Local terrestrial Twente Fm

 e Dogger Bank Mb Glaciolacustrine clay Dogger Bank Fm

-cer part of the Dogger Bight Fm
+Pleistocene part of the Dogger Bight Fm 1

-Pleistocene Uitdam Mb Glaciolacustrine clay, silt and fine sand Cleaver Bank Fm
+eisto Uitdam Mb Glaciolacustrine clay, silt and fine sand Cleaver Bank Fm

 Ple part of the Drente Fm

-Table 12.
+Table 8.
 Old and new names of lithostratigraphic units in the area

-According to the Sea Bed Sediments and Holocene Geology map the thickness of the Holocene sequence ranges from 5 to 20m.
-Along the A15 to A12-CPP proposed umbilical route and at the A12-CPP platform location the lower part of the Holocene sequence consists of the Elbow Formation, which includes the current units of the Wormer Member and Basal Peat Bed.
+According to the Sea Bed Sediments and Holocene Geology map the thickness of the Holocene sequence ranges from 5 to 20m.11 At the A12-CPP platform location, the western and central part of the B10 to A12-CPP proposed umbilical route and at the location of the proposed Tie-In with the existing B13A to A12-CPP gas pipeline, the lower part of the Holocene sequence consists of the Elbow Formation, which includes the current units of the Wormer Member and Basal Peat Bed.
 The mapped thickness of the Elbow Formation is 1 to 5 m.
+At the proposed B10 platform location and the northern and central part of the B10 to Tie-in proposed pipeline route the Elbow Formation is absent according to Jeffery.